lchukka450/eecs442_final/README.md

 # eecs442_final
-All work is our original work
+All work is our original work.
+Developed by Laasya Chukka, Shrey Sahgal & Divya Reddy.